henrycjchen/g-assignment/readme.md

 ## Introduce the app
-this is a “burn after close” chat app
+this is a simple chat app
-- we will not store messages
+- we will not store messages in our server, it just store in your current browser
 - only online user can receive your message

 ## Install the app